 Thanks to advances propelled by cancer research, pediatric cancer death rates have declined by nearly 70 percent over the past four decades.
-Despite those advances, approximately 15,590 new cases of cancer are expected to be diagnosed among children from birth to 19 years, and more than 1,780 died from the disease in 2021, according to data from the National Cancer Institute (NCI).
+Despite those advances, approximately 15,590 new cases of cancer were expected to be diagnosed among children from birth to 19 years, and more than 1,780 died from these diseases in 2021, according to data from the National Cancer Institute (NCI).

 “Pediatric cancer research in many ways has played a leading role in the history of cancer research,” explains John M. Maris, MD, the Giulio D’Angio Endowed Professor of pediatrics at The Children’s Hospital of Philadelphia.
 “Many of the early discoveries of how chemotherapy can work to cure cancer were first seen in children with cancer.”

 September is Childhood Cancer Awareness Month.

 What is the AACR Doing in ThE Area of childhood cancer Research?

 In February 2023, the AACR Special Conference: Pediatric Hematologic Malignancies will be held in New Orleans, Louisiana.

 The AACR has recently awarded research grants to investigators pursuing promising research related to pediatric cancers.

 Adrienne Long, MD, PhD, of Stanford University was awarded the 2022 AACR-Conquer Cancer®, the ASCO Foundation, Young Investigator Award for Translational Cancer Research.

 Robbie J. Majzner, MD, of Stanford University was awarded the 2021 AACR-St. Baldrick’s Foundation Pediatric Cancer Research Grant.